• Skip to primary navigation

 Chicken Enchilada Skillet

 If you want to add chicken you can certainly do that!
-I recommend using rotisserie chicken, or any cooked chicken you have on hand.
-I make note in the recipe when to add it to the recipe.
+I recommend using rotisserie chicken, poached chicken, or any cooked chicken you have on hand.
+I make note in the recipe when to add it to the skillet.

 You could also make these bean and cheese enchiladas or beef enchiladas!